cado-security/product-help/docs/cado/investigate/ai investigator.md

 ![File Details 2](/img/ai_image2.png)

 ### Availability
-/ Forensic Acquisition and Investigation AI Investigator is enabled by default on versions v2.299.0 and later.
+/ Forensic Acquisition and Investigation File Analysis is enabled by default on versions v2.299.0 and later.
 Whilst earlier versions optionally used a local LLM if users opted-in, this instead now uses a non machine learning approach.